jarusll/the-logs/index.md

 I am not sleeping without docker composing the template fullstack app.

-docker-compose is wayyy too powerful, I like it
+docker-compose is wayyy too powerful, I like it.

+I composed them together.
+Now I need to make them talk to each other.

 # 2022-04-11